-How to sharpen a potato peeler without any tools
+How to sharpen a peeler without any tools

-This “sharpening” trick utilises the fact that if your potato peeler has a symmetric blade.
-If you are only using one side of it, the other side stays sharp as new.
-So, to make the peeler sharp again, you simply need to start using the other side of the blade.
-No special sharpening tools are required: you simply need to turn the blade around:
+This is a quick and easy “sharpening” trick for a vegetable peeler with a symmetric blade.
+It utilises the fact that if you are only using one side of it, the other side stays sharp as new.
+To make the peeler “sharp” again, you simply need to turn the blade around and start using its other side.
+No special sharpening tools are required:

 You can sharpen your peeler using this method if: